- Car Transport Arizona (Az) Near Me - Car Transportation Company Near Me

 Temporary Arizona Vehicle Registration

-You can apply for a 90 day temporary registration in case you don’t have all the required documents for a vehicle registration.
+You can apply for a 90-day temporary registration in case you don’t have all the required documents for vehicle registration.
 It will allow you to drive your vehicle for the purpose of gathering the needed documents to get a permanent AZ vehicle registration permit.

 The registration fee is 15 US dollars and is valid for ninety days.
 Your registration taxes and fees will be retroactive.
 You should make a full payment once you have obtained all the required documents.

 AZ military residents: You may follow the vehicle registration steps above if you are a military member who resides in Arizona.